 Preheat the oven to 475°F (245°C) and place the oven rack in the middle of the oven.

 1. In a medium-sized bowl, whisk together the flours, and salt.
 Then, in a small saucepan over medium heat, combine the shortening, coconut milk, and water.
 Stir continuously until the shortening has melted completely.
 Be sure the milk mixture doesn’t start to simmer before the shortening is fully melted.
-Once the fat has fully melted, continue to heat the mixture till a few bubbles begin to break the surface (this is called a low simmer).
+Once the fat has fully melted, continue to heat the mixture until a few bubbles begin to break the surface (this is called a low simmer).

 Important Note: This is where the intuition and practice come in – how long you heat the liquid mixture determines how many eggs you will end up adding later.
 The final heat of the liquid mixture directly affects the absorption rate of the arrowroot and the evaporation of the water so depending on when you pull it, you may need either a bit more or a bit less egg in the final phase to get the desired consistency of dough.

 2. As soon as you see the bubbles (in step 1) breaking the surface, remove from the heat and pour the flour mixture into the hot milk mixture.
 Immediately stir, slowly at first to incorporate the flour without it flying everywhere, then vigorously till the mixture forms a big, soft blob of dough.
 Transfer the dough to a standing mixer fitted with a paddle attachment or use a hand mixer (a bit more muscle but it works).

 Other Important Note: If your dough doesn’t form a blob in step 2, you know you needed to cook the milk mixture a bit longer.
 Not to worry though, if this happens you can simply place the pot back on the burner to heat gently and stir until it comes together.
 Eventually, you get a feel for how the milk mixture should look in your pot (more or fewer bubbles break the surface).
 Sometimes it takes a few tries but once you’ve got it, you’ve got it.